johndoe31415/pdfminify/README.md

 previous parsing experience.
 If you need parsing and use Python, TPG is *the* go-to solution I would recommend.
 Seriously, it's amazing.
 Check it out.

+In order to be able to easily create PDF/A-1b files, pdfminify also includes the ICC sRGB color profile "sRGB_IEC61966-2-1_black scaled.icc".
+It is distributed under its own license which is included at the bottom of this readme file.

 # License
 pdfminify is licensed under the GNU GPL v3 (except for external components as TPG, which has its own license).
 Later versions of the GPL are explicitly excluded.

+TPG (Toy Parser Generator) and the ICC sRGB color profile fall under their respective licenses.

 # Requirements
 pdfminify uses two external tools: identify and convert (both from